-Brands who use the principles of one to one marketing to deliver outstanding individual customer experiences see a 20% lift in business value, according to Gartner.
+Brands who use the principles and personalization efforts of one to one marketing to deliver outstanding individual customer experiences see a 20% lift in business value, according to Gartner.
 According to a McKinsey survey, 41% of retailers said implementing personalization initiatives drove a 50-100% increase in revenue, while another 15% saw revenues grow a remarkable 100-300%.
 Marketers also achieved up to 50% reduction in acquisition costs and a 10-30% increase in the efficiency of marketing spend.

-As if those overwhelming benefits aren’t enough, consider this: The kinds of gains achieved by successfully executing a personalized marketing strategy tend to be lasting—moving the needle not only on revenues and profits, but also on the most important customer-centric KPIs such as customer lifetime value (CLV), customer retention rate, net promoter score (NPS) and more.
+As if those overwhelming benefits aren’t enough, consider this: The kinds of gains achieved by successfully executing a personalized marketing strategy tend to be lasting—moving the needle not only on revenues and profits, but also on the most important customer-centric KPIs such as customer lifetime value (CLV), customer loyalty and retention rate, net promoter score (NPS) and more.
 One to one marketing is simply the stuff of a lasting competitive advantage that every company should seek to attain.